PaulioRandall/scarlet-go/scarlet/activities.md

 # ERROR: Terminator checks required
 - This passes during parsing but shouldn't
 - `x: 1 2`

-# Allow voids as assignment targets
-Void assignment targets ignore the result of an expression, useful for indicating that a result is not needed

 # How can dependencies be reduced?